ARMmbed/mbed-os-example-lorawan/README.md

 $ mbed deploy
 ```

-### Selecting Radio
+### Selecting radio

-Mbed-OS provides inherent support for a variety of modules.
+Mbed OS provides inherent support for a variety of modules.
 If your device is one of the those modules, you may skip this part.
-As you may notice that the correct radio type and pin set is already provided for the said modules in the `target-overrides` field.
-For more information on supported modules, please refer to [module support section](#module-support)
+The correct radio type and pin set is already provided for the modules in the `target-overrides` field.
+For more information on supported modules, please refer to the [module support section](#module-support)

-If you are using an Mbed enabled radio shield like [Mbed SX1276 shield LoRa](https://os.mbed.com/components/SX1276MB1xAS/)  or [Mbed SX1272 LoRa shield ](https://os.mbed.com/components/SX1272MB2xAS/)  with virtually any Mbed-enabled board, this part is relevant.
-You can virtually use any Mbed-enabled board which comes with arduino form factor.
+If you are using an Mbed Enabled radio shield such as [Mbed SX1276 shield LoRa](https://os.mbed.com/components/SX1276MB1xAS/) or [Mbed SX1272 LoRa shield ](https://os.mbed.com/components/SX1272MB2xAS/) with any Mbed Enabled board, this part is relevant.
+You can use any Mbed Enabled board that comes with an arduino form factor.

- Please select your radio type by modifying `lora-radio` field and provide pin set if it is different from the default.
+Please select your radio type by modifying the `lora-radio` field and providing a pin set if it is different from the default.
 For example:

 ```json
 "lora-radio": {
     "help": "Which radio to use (options: SX1272,SX1276)", "value": "SX1272"
 },
 ```

 ### Add network credentials

 Open the file `mbed_app.json` in the root directory of your application.
-This file contains all the user specific configurations your application and the Mbed-OS LoRaWAN stack needs.
+This file contains all the user specific configurations your application and the Mbed OS LoRaWAN stack need.

 #### For OTAA